Rope to Practice Knot Tying

 Almost any rope that is available in a marine or hardware store or online can be used to practice tying knots.
 After all, to use that piece of rope, it will have to be attached either to itself, to an object, or to another rope.
 And, that will require a knot!

 Not all rope is pleasant to handle, some is too stiff or too slippery, and some is just too ludicrously expensive.
 No one rope is suitable for every knot, e.g., a three strand Eye Splice requires three strand twisted rope, a Brummel Splice requires hollow braid and, a Beer Knot requires tubular webbing.
 But, these are the exceptions.
-The following comments are aimed at the novice, parent, teacher, or den mother who suddenly needs to buy rope just to practice, or teach, the more common knots.
+The following comments are aimed at the novice, parent, teacher, or scout leader who suddenly needs to buy rope just to practice, or teach, the more common knots.

 Any size can be used but rope in the range 1/4 to 1/2 inch (6 mm to 12 mm) is suitable and allows each knot to be easily examined and also untied to allow the rope to be used again.
 Look for rope that is flexible and not too shiny or slippery.
 Strength is irrelevant.

 Avoid polypropylene rope – commonly blue or yellow – sold for water-ski towlines.
 It is not pleasant to handle and knots don’t hold well.
 It may be cheap, float, and keep clear of propellors – but none of that will help you to teach a Bowline.
 Avoid the expensive, high-tech ropes sold for their exceptional strength and avoid the big spools of 1/8 inch (3mm) twisted three-strand nylon.
 Thin braided line is better, but 1/8 inch is still too small to be ideal.